Student support over Christmas

 Wellbeing services

-Whether you’re at home or on campus, summer can be a busy time, making it harder for you to make space to look after your mental wellbeing.
+Whether you’re at home or on campus, Christmas can be a busy time, making it harder for you to make space to look after your mental wellbeing.

-A wellbeing chat service is available to students on weekdays during the break from 11am to midday and 3pm to 4pm.
+Our wellbeing chat service is here for you daily from 11am to 12pm and 3pm to 4pm.

 Halls of residence

-Your ResLife team is available to help you 24/7 during the summer.
-You can reach the team by calling the duty ResLife Advisor number for emergency assistance between 6pm and 8am Monday to Friday, and at all times during the weekend.
+Your ResLife team is available to help you 24/7 during the closure period, although the ResLife inbox will not be monitored at this time.
+You can reach the team by calling the duty ResLife Advisor number for emergency assistance between 6pm and 8am, Monday to Friday, and at all times during the closure period.

-In case of an emergency, such as an electricity outage, burst water pipe, a break-in or if you are locked out, a callout system is in operation.
+In the event of an emergency, such as an electricity outage, burst water pipe, break-in, or if you are locked out, a callout system is in operation.
 This can be accessed by contacting your Duty ResLife Advisor or Campus Support and Security, who will assess the situation.

-For leased halls (Denmark Road, IQ Salford Student Quarter, Park View, Rusholme Place, Weston Hall, Manchester Gardens and Wilmslow Park), please contact the reception of your hall directly for further information if required.
+For leased halls (Denmark Road, Kincardine Court, Park View, Piccadilly Point, Square Gardens, Weston, Daisy Bank Hall, Manchester Gardens, Rusholme Place, or Victoria Point), please contact the reception of your hall directly for further information if required.

 Students on placements and international programmes overseas

-We know many students are overseas on placement during the summer and may need to get in touch should an urgent situation arise.
+We know many students remain in their host country over the Christmas break and may need to get in touch should an urgent situation arise.
 We have the details of who to contact in an emergency below.

 For non-emergency situations within UK office hours, you should continue to contact your placement organiser in the first instance.